elegant-scipy/elegant-scipy/markdown/preface.markdown

 If you don't license your code, it is closed by default.
 Even if you publish your code (for example by placing it in a public GitHub repository), without a software license, no one is allowed to use, edit or redistribute your code.

-When choosing which of the many license options, you should first decide what you want people to be able to do with your code.
+When choosing a license, you must first decide what you want people to be able to do with your code.
-Do you want people to be able to sell your code for profit (or sell other code that uses your code), or do you want to restrict your code to be used only in free software?
+Do you want people to be able to sell your code, or software that includes your code, for profit?
+Do you want to restrict your code to be used only in free software?

-There are two broad categories of FOSS license:
+There are two broad categories of FOSS **YOU HAVE NOT DEFINED FOSS YET.
+SPELL IT OUT.** license:

 * Permissive
 * Copy-left

-A permissive license means that you are giving anyone the write to use, edit and redistribute your code in any way that they like.
+A permissive license means that you are giving everyone the right to use, edit, and redistribute your code, even as part of commercial software.
-This includes using your code as part of software that they are selling.
+Using a permissive license likely results in receiving code contributions from a wide array of people, including industry and start-up developers.
-Some popular choices in this category include the MIT and BSD licenses.
+Popular choices in this category include the MIT and BSD licenses.
-The SciPy community has adopted the New BSD License (also called "Modified BSD" or "3-clause BSD").
+The SciPy community has adopted the 3-clause BSD License, also known as the New BSD License or the Modified BSD License.
-Using such a license means receiving many code contributions from a wide array of people, including many in industry and start-ups.

 Copy-left licenses also allow others use, edit and redistribute your code.
-These licenses also prescribe that derived code must also be distributed under a copy-left license.
-In this way, copy-left licenses restrict what users can do with the code.
+These licenses, however, prescribe that any derived code must also be distributed under a copy-left license, restricting what developers can do with the code.

-The most popular copy-left license is the Gnu Public License, or GPL.
-The main disadvantage to using a copy-left license is that you are often putting your code off-limits to any potential users or contributors from the private sector.
+The main disadvantage of using a copy-left license that it often results in barring the private sector from using or contributing to your software.
-And this could include your future self!
-This can substantially reduce your user base and thus the success of your software.
 In science, this could mean fewer citations.
+The most widely used copy-left license is the GPL, the GNU General Public License.
+Popular examples of GPL-licensed include **the Linux kernel?
+GCC?
+MySQL?
+Emacs?**

-For more help choosing a license, you might like to check out the Choose a License website http://choosealicense.com/.
+For additional help in choosing a license, check out http://choosealicense.com/.
-For licensing in a scientific context, we recommend this blog post by Jake VanderPlas, Director of Research in the Physical Sciences at the University of Washington, and all around SciPy superstar: http://www.astrobetter.com/the-whys-and-hows-of-licensing-scientific-code/.
+For information on licensing in scientific contexts, we recommend this blog post by Jake VanderPlas, Director of Research in the Physical Sciences at the University of Washington and an all-around SciPy superstar: http://www.astrobetter.com/the-whys-and-hows-of-licensing-scientific-code/.
-In fact we quote Jake here, to drive home the key points of software licensing.
+In fact, we quote Jake below to drive home the key points of software licensing:

 > ...if you only take three pieces of information away from the article, let them be these:
 >